 Getting The Mic Level Signal To Speaker Level

-We’ve discussed connecting a microphone directly to an active loudspeaker and using the speaker’s gain to effectively boost the mic level signal to speaker level.
+We’ve discussed connecting a microphone directly to an active loudspeaker and using the speaker’s gain to boost the mic level signal to speaker level effectively.
 We’ve also discussed the instances where this is not possible.

 Let’s now look at alternative (and arguably more common) methods of connecting a microphone to a loudspeaker and getting the mic level signal to speaker level.